 Actions against you as director

-However, it is now possible for someone else to apply to the court for permission to bring an action on behalf of the company - what lawyers call a 'derivative' action.
-It is dangerous to assume that you will get away with improper conduct and it can put you in a position of weakness later on.
+However, it is possible for someone else to apply to the court for permission to bring an action on behalf of the company - what lawyers call a 'derivative' action.
+In addition, if your company becomes insolvent as a result of a prolonged or unresolved dispute, your conduct as a director will be reviewable by any administrator or liquidator.
+It is dangerous to assume that you will get away with improper conduct, and it can put you in a position of weakness later on.

 'Unfairly prejudicing' a shareholder